 The Mind's Eye: The Art Of Omni by PowerHouse Books

 OMNI was a jewel among popular science magazines of its era (1978–1998).
 Science Digest, Science News, Scientific America, and Discover may have all been selling well to armchair scientists, but OMNI masterfully blended cutting edge science news and science fiction, flashy graphic design, a touch of sex, and the images of a generation of artists completely free and unburdened by the disciplines of the masters.
-Created by the legendary Bob Guccione, better known for founding Penthouse than perhaps any of the other facets of his inspired career in business, art, and literature, Guccione handpicked the artists and illustrators that contributed to the OMNI legacy—they in turn created works ignited by passion and intellect, two of Guccione's principal ideals.
+Created by the legendary Bob Guccione, better known for founding Penthouse than perhaps any of the other facets of his inspired career in business, art, and literature, Guccione handpicked the artists and illustrators that contributed to the OMNI legacy—they, in turn, created works ignited by passion and intellect, two of Guccione's principal ideals.
 The Mind's Eye: The Art Of Omni celebrates the stunning work that has appeared throughout the history of the publication.

 The Art of Ian Miller by Ian Miller

 Ian Miller was born November 11, 1946.
 Featuring over 300 images of artwork bridging decades of Miller's creations, this beautifully curated art book is a wonder for all lovers of great fantasy art—from H. P. Lovecraft novel covers, J.R.R.
-Tolkien fantastical bestiaries and Warhammer 40,000 graphic concept art, through a veritable treasure of fantasy battles, gothic humor, beasts, fierce dragons and a world of nightmarish visuals.
+Tolkien fantastical bestiaries and Warhammer 40,000 graphic concept art, through a veritable treasure of fantasy battles, gothic humor, beasts, fierce dragons, and a world of nightmarish visuals.
 In addition to his work on publications, he contributed to the Ralph Bakshi films Wizards and Coolworld.
 Ian Miller once said "My images are the stuff of dreams and apparitions, the tremors that touch the skirt of day.
 Unspoken thoughts, stored memories, drawn up to be aired and then twisted by fancy."

 Substrata: Open World Dark Fantasy by Paul Richards

-With scores of creators from many of the world’s top video game studios and production houses, Substrata: Open World Dark Fantasy is an amazing art book collection.
+With scores of creators from many of the world’s top video game studios and production houses, Substrata: Open World Dark Fantasy is an amazing sci-fi art book collection.
 Within its pages lies their widely varied and unbridled visions.
-Including character designs, monsters, items, vast locations and interface designs, the art book is must have for video game fans.
+Including character designs, monsters, items, vast locations, and interface designs, this art book is must have for video game fans.
 You will never stop discovering things you missed on a previous read, from the facial expressions of character to the spectacular dark fantasy world of Substrata.

 The Art of Jim Burns: Hyperluminal by Jim Burns